ncla/LoungeDestroyer/README.md

 An enhancer for CS:GL site, here is a [video demonstration](http://youtu.be/JT2a4h35o90) of script placing a bet.

 Don't want to keep spamming the "Place bet" button?
 Now you don't have to!
-Now with CSGOLounge3000, the script does it for you!
+Now with LoungeDestroyer, the script does it for you!

 Features:
 * Place bet pwoperly